-8. Agency interpretations of agency regulations: Chevron involved judicial review of an agency's interpretation of a statute.
+Chevron, Loper Bright, and Skidmore all involved judicial review of an agency's interpretation of a statute.
 However, agencies occasionally adopt regulations that are ambiguous and need to be interpreted further.
-When a court reviews an agency's interpretation of its own regulations, rather than the interpretation of a statute, courts accord the agency an even greater level of deference than Chevron deference.
+When a court reviews an agency's interpretation of its own regulations, rather than the interpretation of a statute, courts accord the agency an even greater level of deference than courts accorded agencies under Chevron.
 In Auer v.
 Robins, 519 U.S. 452, 461 (1997), the Supreme Court held that courts should uphold an agency's interpretation of its regulations unless it is "plainly erroneous or inconsistent with the regulation."
+The Court modified the standard to a degree in Kisor v.
+Wilkie, 139 S.Ct.
+2400 (2019), but the Court has not yet overruled Auer.